-- The Designated Safeguarding Lead is Mr A Blount firstname.lastname@example.org and he is also the designated lead for Looked After Children and Prevent Single Point of Contact.
+- The Designated Safeguarding Lead is Mrs S Sword email@example.com and she is also the designated lead for Looked After Children and Prevent Single Point of Contact.

-- The Deputy Designated Safeguarding Lead is Miss S Eells email@example.com who is also our SENCO.
+- The Deputy Designated Safeguarding Leads are Miss S Eells firstname.lastname@example.org who is also our SENCO, and Miss J Young email@example.com who is also Director of Learning for KS4.

 - The Governor responsible for Safeguarding is Mrs J Penn.

 We ensure staff have the skills, knowledge and understanding necessary to keep children safe through provision of regular training on child protection issues.
 Our qualified Designated Safeguarding Lead oversees this important area and provides support to staff members to carry out their safeguarding duties.
 He also liaises closely with other services such as children’s social care.
 We have a designated Lead Governor for Safeguarding on the Local Governing Body.

 Our staff are trained to be vigilant for all kinds of safeguarding concerns, including bullying, online safety, emotional or other abuse or extremist behaviour.
 We have clear procedures in place where any potential safeguarding concerns are identified.
 We share information with other public bodies – within agreed protocols.